 Editor’s Note: Every winter, we dig into our closets and pull out all our winter riding gear hoping to remember what worked last year.
 Garrett put together his favorite items to get you riding in any winter weather.
 Here’s what he wears.

 For many in the United States, the 25-45ºF (-4°-7°C) range is the bulk of winter riding season.
-While factors such as sunlight, humidity, precipitation and elevation can complicate things, this is my go to mix of items for riding in the front range of Colorado.
+While factors such as sunlight, humidity, precipitation and elevation can complicate things, this is my go-to mix of items for riding in the front range of Colorado.

 For headwear, I like the versatility of the 45NRTH Greazy.
-With full Merino wool construction, this hat has great articulation over the ears and the brim protects from wind, sun and snow.
+With full merino wool construction, this hat has great articulation over the ears and the brim protects from wind, sun and snow.

 Finally, ending a ride with a good beer is best.
-While I can’t get them out here in Colorado, during my time living in the upper Midwest, I grew to love Blackrocks coconut brown.
+While I can’t get them out here in Colorado, during my time living in the upper Midwest, I grew to love Blackrocks Brewery’s Coconut Brown.

 When temperatures dip to 25 - 45ºF, cycling starts to become a challenge.
 But with Garrett’s tips for what to wear, cold weather riding can be a blast.
 Next week, we’ll feature David’s favorites for 15 - 25ºF.
 In the meantime, you can check out our tips for what to wear in winter temps: